Lifestyle changes for today's youth

 Skaters have also proven to take an interest in maintaining skateparks.
 Self-policing by skaters is common as older, more experienced skaters tend to initiate younger skaters into the sport, discouraging graffiti and littering.
 Cities interested in promoting active sports can learn a great deal from the successful design of parks to meet the needs and interests of teens.

 Not all teens are interested in action sports, and finding ways to keep all teens active should be a major concern for local authorities.
 The rate of obesity has doubled among children and teens—the most recent statistic reports that about 14 percent of teens are considered obese.
-Obesity puts teens at greater risk of heart disease and diabetes, low-self esteem and depression.
+Obesity puts teens at greater risk of heart disease and diabetes, low self-esteem, and depression.
 A large part of the problem is that most teens are not active enough: only one out of three teens is active five or more times a week.
-The others typically spend between 19 and 30 hours per week participating in sedentary activities such as watching television or movies and playing computer or video games.
+The others typically spend between 19 and 30 hours per week participating in sedentary activities such as streaming videos and playing computer or video games.
 This is on top of the largely 40 hours a week spent in sedentary activities at school.

 Getting teens to become more active is one way to combat obesity, but it is not an easy lifestyle to change.
 A great majority of this population is not motivated to participate in team sports or challenging physical activities.
 Overweight teens prefer programs that encourage physical, but not strenuous, activities.
 Successful programs for weight loss among teens have focused on having them engage in less intensive physical activities which can be sustained for longer periods; activities such as swimming and walking.
 They also request programs that encourage activities such as weight training, Frisbee, yoga, and hiking over therapeutic programs which emphasize discussions and talking.
 They also prefer programs that promote healthy lifestyles rather than weight control.